 To help homeowners select the best exterior color combinations for the home, Smith has authored a 30-page FRESH Home Exterior Colors guide.
 The free downloadable tool is designed to make it easy for people to choose color palates that complement the exterior of the home.

 Don’t get frustrated.
 DaVinci Roofscapes for example offers 49 roofing colors and 28 blends of roofing options so that homeowners can find the color combination that works best for them.
-Plus, a free online Color Designer allows homeowners to create a custom blend at no additional charge.
+Plus, a a section dedicated to color inspiration allows homeowners to create a custom blend at no additional charge.

 DaVinci Roofscapes has manufactured award-winning synthetic slate and shake roofing since 1999.
 The polymer roofing tiles are virtually maintenance free and far more cost effective than the natural product.
 For additional information visit www.davinciroofscapes.com.